The role of the local governing body

 A Duffield

-Amanda Duffield, Local Community Governor
+Amanda Duffield, Local Governor

 I have been a resident in Atherstone for over 22 years.
 My work background is within Corporate Financial Institutions, focusing on Operations and Project Management.
 I have been a volunteer for both charities and local out of school social activities for children within Atherstone for over 15 years, promoting the positive benefits that this has for children for their personal development.